 Initially, it felt similar to the in-app tours you see inside products today, but then I realized this one was very different.
 This one was on a website, and it was accessible through a simple URL.

 The irony of the situation at the time was that I was looking for a software solution (specifically in the content management category), and I couldn’t figure out what the heck any of the other tools actually did other than “streamline my content operations process and save hours of time”.

-After combing through at least 20 websites, a couple of weak demos, and 1 very poor free trial experience, I came across a company with a Tourial on their website that walked me through their product.
+After combing through at least 20 websites, a couple of weak demos, and 1 very poor free trial experience, I came across a company with an Interactive Demo on their website that walked me through their product.